nasuni-labs/nasuni-dashboards/README.md

 <details>
     <summary>Expand Windows Installation Instructions</summary>

-1. Run PowerShell as an administrator, and run commands to download and install Grafana.
+1. Run PowerShell as an administrator and run commands to download and install Grafana.
 Accept all the defaults (Grafana will automatically be installed as a Windows service and started) :

     ```PowerShell
-    cd ~\Downloads ;Invoke-WebRequest https://dl.grafana.com/oss/release/grafana-9.1.0.windows-amd64.msi -UseBasicParsing -OutFile grafana-9.1.0.windows-amd64.msi ;.\grafana-9.1.0.windows-amd64.msi
+    cd ~\Downloads ;Invoke-WebReuest https://dl.grafana.com/oss/release/grafana-9.1.0.windows-amd64.msi -UseBasicParsing -OutFile grafana-9.1.0.windows-amd64.msi ;.\grafana-9.1.0.windows-amd64.msi
     ```

 2. If Windows firewall is active, open TCP port 3000 for inbound access so remote computers can access the Grafana Dashboard: